 Financier: Swedish Research Council; Financing: 57 000 EUR (Project coordinator: Magnus Ingelman-Sundberg, Karolinska Institutet, total budget 3,6 M SEK)

 The project aims to identify, characterize and quantify unexplained genetically-predicted interindividual variability in drug response which will enable clinicians to perform precise dosing for each individual patient.
 Three labs from Sweden, Norway and Estonia will analyze the data on plasma concentrations, treatment failure, adverse drug reactions, and genetic sequences.
+Special emphasis will be placed on the identification of novel haplotypes, globally identified mutations of importance for adverse drug reactions response, the role of rare mutations and the development of a novel genetic platform.
+The project aims to deliver a novel diagnostic tool, in compliance with the FAIR principles and GDPR, to be implemented for decision support by integrating AI-derived pharmacogenomics-based algorithms into existing electronic infrastructure.

 Data for analysis: host genotypes, linking to electronic health records (EHRs), self-reported questionnaires’ (health, environmental/life-style) data from > 20,000 patients.